awsdocs/amazon-s3-developer-guide/doc_source/CostAllocTagging.md

 AWS doesn't apply any semantic meaning to your tags\.
 We interpret tags strictly as character strings\.

-To add, list, edit, or delete tags, you can use the Amazon S3 console, the AWS command line interface \(AWS CLI\), or the Amazon S3 API\.
+To add, list, edit, or delete tags, you can use the Amazon S3 console, the AWS Command Line Interface \(AWS CLI\), or the Amazon S3 API\.

 For more information about creating tags, see the appropriate topic: